Rihanna's Go-To Body Luminizer Is Back, and It's Basically Guaranteed to Give You Beach-Goddess Skin

-The good news is that Fenty Beauty just rereleased the iconic Body Lava Body Luminizer.
+The good news is that Fenty Beauty just rereleased the iconic Body Lava Body Luminizer (£46).
 The great news is that it's now available in four new shades.
-But I wouldn't wait around to snag a bottle (or four) for yourself, because it's a limited-edition drop, and it's bound to sell out again.
+But I wouldn't wait around to snag a bottle (or four) for yourself, because it's a limited-edition drop and it's bound to sell out again.
 Trust me, you won't want to miss out on this.
 It's glowing, beach-goddess skin, bottled.
 Keep scrolling!

 Rihanna is known for her red carpet glow.
 It seems this is the exact product she uses to achieve it.
 "I'm all about head-to-toe radiance," she said in a press release.
 "Body Lava is that post-vacay glow in a bottle that you can have year-round."